 Certain IMPLAN Sectors require additional explanation, either because they are not NAICS based or they have special properties.
-Below are the special Sector descriptions (sector numbers are based on the 536 sector scheme for 2013 and later IMPLAN data sets)1.
+Below are the special Sector descriptions (sector numbers are based on the 546 sector scheme for 2018 IMPLAN data sets).1

 IMPLAN construction Sectors are classified by structure type (Census definitions) rather than NAICs codes.
 For this reason, Sector searches for construction will not pull up corresponding IMPLAN Sectors.
-Thus, when working with Construction Sectors, the Construction Codes for 536 Sectors spreadsheet on the IMPLAN website can be helpful.
+Thus, when working with Construction Sectors, the Definitions of IMPLAN's 546 Construction Sectors can be helpful.

 There is no Employment or Employee Compensation for this industry.
 Taxes on production for this Sector are largely made up of property taxes paid by the homeowner, while Other Property Income is the difference between the rental value of the home and the costs of home ownership.
 Interest payments and mortgage payments are a transfer in the SAM and are not part of the production function for this Sector.

-IMPLAN Sectors 527-530 are commodities not produced intentionally by any US industry:
+IMPLAN Sectors 535-538 are Commodities not produced intentionally by any US industry:

 - Scrap consists of commodities that are cast off as part of a production process and then resold.
 Examples include sales of used aluminum cans to recyclers and sales of scrapped vehicles to metal recyclers.